klevoya/docs/docs/about/getting-started.md

 ### Writing tests

-Hydra tests are written in JavaScript/TypeScript and it allows you to use your favourite testing library.
+Hydra tests are written in JavaScript/TypeScript using a JavaScript testing library of your choice.

-Navigate to your smart contracts project's root folder and compile your smart contract.
+Navigate to your contract project's root folder and compile your smart contract.
-Initialize an NPM project, install a JS testing library and then run the `init` command selecting the contracts you want to test.
+After that, initialize an NPM project, install a JS testing library and then run the `hydra init` command selecting the contracts you want to test.

 ```bash
 cd eos-project